latinos/PlotsConfigurations/Configurations/qqH_SF/Full2016_HTXS_Stage1p2/README.md

-The following instructions correspond to the VBF and VH SF HWW analysis.
+The following instructions correspond to the VBF and VH SF HWW STXS Stage 1.2 analysis.

 # Produce a valid VOMS proxy